 She is capable, organised enough to appear capable, and often praised for the effort she puts in.
 She is also quietly running on empty, perpetually behind in ways she cannot explain, and increasingly convinced that everyone else finds this easier than she does.
 She is not anxious by nature.
 She does not have depression.
 What she has — though no one has named it yet — is ADHD, and the signs have been hiding in plain sight.

 High-achieving women are one of the groups most likely to receive a late ADHD diagnosis.
-The combination of above-average intelligence, strong socialisation toward compliance, and accumulated coping strategies means that the difficulties are there — often severely so — but they are plastered over by effort, planning, and a willingness to push through discomfort that most people would not sustain.
+The combination of above-average intelligence, strong socialisation towards compliance, and accumulated coping strategies means that the difficulties are there — often severely so — but they are plastered over by effort, planning, and a willingness to push through discomfort that most people would not sustain.
 The cost of this is enormous and usually invisible.

 This article is a checklist of sorts: not a diagnostic tool, but a structured account of what the signs of ADHD in women actually look like, organised by the domains they affect, so that the pattern is easier to recognise in yourself or someone you care about.